Skip to main content

 • Real-time risk scores for every user action

-No backend setup required.
+No backend setup required for the frontend integration.
 Keverd works out-of-the-box with your existing React app.

 Prerequisites